Written By Pavel D’silva

 Suggested Read: What is Shipping Policy?

 The shipping process in eCommerce involves receiving an order from the customer and all the ecommerce operations after that to successfully deliver it to the customer including confirming the order, locating the relevant products in the warehouse, packaging them, and having them picked up by the shipping company, that will eventually transport it to the same city or town as the customer, from where on-ground delivery partners will pick it up and provide the last-mile delivery to the customer’s exact location.
-The eCommerce shipping process has three preliminary stages:
+The eCommerce delivery process has three preliminary stages:

 This process begins with the customer placing an order and the seller confirming it.
 Once it has been confirmed, the products need to be located in the warehouse and confirmed that they are in stock, after which the next phases can commence.